EdgeOne CLI

 Use the

-edgeone -v command to check whether installed successfully.
-Use the edgeone -h command to view all commands.
+edgeone -v command to check whether the installation is successful.
+Use the edgeone -h command to view all related commands.2.
+Log In

 Execute the login command, select